lzfelix/minuet/README.md

 ```

 ## Basic usage

 This section describes a brief usage of Minuet.
-The full (and more complex) code with the resulting model can be seen on `examples/ner_tagging.ipynb`.
+The full (and more complex) code along the resulting model can be seen on `examples/ner_tagging.ipynb`.

 1. Load the raw data, which should be in the CoNLL format: one word and label per line, tab-separated, different samples are separated by a blank line.
 See `data/ner/dev.txt` for a reference)